 STEP 2: Mix the ingredients and add to either a hose nozzle with built-in fertilizer compartment.

 Pour the ingredients into a container large enough to accommodate them.
 On account of the ammonia, do this either outdoors or in a room with ample ventilation.
-Next, add the mixture to a hose-end sprayer (an inexpensive accessory) or to a lawn sprinkler outfitted with a fertilizer compartment.
+Next, add the mixture to a hose-end sprayer with a built-in reservoir for liquid fertilizer (view example on Amazon).